do2blehelix/the-ml-handbook/content/handbook/statistics/1-central-tendency.md

 #### Advantages

-* Mode can be used for categorical variables easily.
+* Mode can be used for categorical (non numerical) variables easily.
-* It is used for data representation and gives a certain understanding of the nature of the data.

 #### Disadvantages

+* There can be more than one mode, or no mode at all.
-* In statistics, mode can change the underlying nature of data and hence should be used less frequently or with a strong business reason.
+* In statistics, mode can change the underlying nature of missing data and hence should be used less frequently or with a strong business reason.

 #### How To